Jonas-Zielke/CPCluster/cpcluster_client/README.md

 ## Running

 1. Copy the `join.json` file created by the master node into this directory.
-Alternatively set the token via the `CPCLUSTER_TOKEN` environment variable.
+Alternatively set the token via the `CPCLUSTER_TOKEN` environment variable or use `CPCLUSTER_JOIN` to point to a custom file.
 2. Build the crate:

    ```bash